Mobile analytics—or mobile app analytics—is both something that you gather and something that you practice.

 Mobile app analytics tools

-With a variety of tools to choose from, it should come as no surprise that SaaS providers are jumping at the chance to provide quality mobile analytics.
+With a variety of mobile app analytics tools to choose from, it should come as no surprise that SaaS providers are jumping at the chance to provide quality mobile analytics.

 Amplitude